Switzerland

 Current passenger series since 1932, rear plate in black on white.

-The registration consists of two letters followed by six numerals.
+The registration consists of two smaller letters above three numerals.

 Left is the federal shield and right is the cantonal shield.